-In order to pay a certain earnest money escrow (the "Earnest Money Deposit") required pursuant to the terms of the Memorandum of Understanding dated as of December 5, 1997 (the "Memorandum of Understanding") by and between SKR Management Corp. ("SKR") and the Company, The Point Associates, L.P. ("Point Associates") (one of the two partners of Cedar Bay), on behalf of SKR, borrowed \$750,000 from Donald E. Axinn (the "Axinn Loan").
-The principal under the Axinn Loan bears interest at a rate per annum equal to 10%.
-In connection with the Titan Facility described below, the Axinn Loan was subordinated to the Titan Facility and Point Associates agreed to repay the principal of, and accrued interest on, the Axinn Loan at any time after June 30, 1998 upon demand of Axinn.
-If Point Associates fails so to repay the Axinn Loan, Titan has agreed to purchase the Axinn Loan from Axinn.
-If Titan fails so to repurchase the Axinn Loan, the Axinn Loan would cease to be subordinated to the Titan Facility and the Titan Facility would become subordinated to the Axinn Loan.
-If Titan purchases the Axinn Loan, the loan would be restated to bear interest at a rate of 20% per annum and would be due within 90 days of such purchase.
-In addition, upon such purchase by Titan, Point Associates and Leo S. Ullman have agreed to cause to be pledged to Titan a promissory note and a certain partnership interest as security for the Axinn Loan.
-The Axinn Loan is currently secured by a second mortgage and assignment of rents covering a shopping center owned by Point Associates.
+In order to pay a certain earnest money escrow (the "Earnest Money Deposit") required pursuant to the terms of the Memorandum of Understanding dated as of December 5, 1997 (the "Memorandum of Understanding") by and between SKR Management Corp. ("SKR") and the Company, Point Associates (one of the two partners of Cedar Bay), on behalf of SKR, borrowed \$750,000 from Donald E. Axinn (the "Axinn Loan").
+The principal under the Axinn Loan must be repaid no later than November 30, 1998, together with accrued interest thereon at an interest rate per annum equal to 10%.
+The Axinn Loan is secured by a second mortgage and assignment of rents covering a shopping center owned by Point Associates.
 Cedar Bay, on behalf of Point Associates, intends to repay the Axinn Loan upon the replacement of certain of the existing financing of the property owned by Point Associates.